This App Helped Me Stop Fearing My Credit Score — and It Went up 68 Points

 My approval odds, based on a comparison with other similar Credit Sesame users, are best for a secured credit card.
 I would make a cash deposit and have a card with an ultra-low limit, around $200.

-The easy-to-digest information helps me decide which parts of my credit to work on.
+The easy-to-digest information helps me decide which parts of my credit to work on and when.

 Relieve Your Anxiety About Debt